PunPun260/YOLO-AI/README.md

 # YOLO 001 : Training

-YOLO is a python library that run AI model that are *for processing the image*. so How do where does the AI learn the data.
+YOLO is a python library that run AI model that are *for processing the image*.
+So, How do where does the AI learn the data.
 That’s right you need to train it !!!

 **Prepare (linux) :**
 1. first you gotta ***create the environment and get the libary***